wireapp/wire-server-deploy/ansible/README.md

 | kubernetes    | 3      | 4   | 8 GB   | 20 GB  |
 | turn          | 2      | 1   | 2 GB   | 10 GB  |

-It's up to you how you create these VMs - kvm on a bare metal machine, VM on a cloud provider, etc. Make sure they run ubuntu 16.04/18.04.
+It's up to you how you create these VMs - kvm on a bare metal machine, VM on a cloud provider, a real physical machine.
+Make sure they run ubuntu 16.04/18.04.

-Ensure that your VMs have IP addresses that do not change.
+Ensure that the machines have IP addresses that do not change.

 ## Preparing to run ansible